 What ECHSA has achieved:

-We had also been invited to the Home Education Roundtable on the 28th of February 2020 to discuss setting up minimum requirements for registration, curriculum and assessment for home education in South Africa.
+The Policy on Home Education was promulgated in November 2018 (Policy) to repeal the Policy for the Registration of Learners for Home Education, 1999.
+We had subsequently been invited to the Home Education Roundtable on the 28th of February 2020 to discuss minimum requirements for registration, curriculum, and assessment for the implementation of the policy.
 We will be part of the task teams assigned in the process.
-In short, we would love to only notify the DBE of our intent to home educate and not even register, but that is no longer an option.
 If we are not going to be a part of the process to set up these MINIMUM requirements, we will end up with the DBE’s maximum requirements.
+Please read the article Concerning Registration written by an attorney to help you make sense of the situation.

 If we are to achieve this, we need you, a home educator in the Eastern Cape to become a member of ECHSA, because we need the numbers.
 The more voices we add together, the louder we will speak!!

-Now that we have shared our mission and vision with you, and you and your family would like to become members of this dynamic association, please contact us for a membership form.
+Now that we have shared our mission and vision with you, and you and your family would like to become members of this dynamic association, please fill in the membership form here: Join ECHSA.
 The membership fees are R40 per month or R480 per year.
 But it is not about the money at all.
-Please, if you are not able to make this contribution we would still like you to join, because we need your support!
+Please, if you are not able to make this contribution we would still like you to join because we need your support!